Strensall

 Strensall is a village in the Strensall with Towthorpe civil parish in the unitary authority of the City of York in North Yorkshire, England, on the River Foss north of York and north-east of Haxby.
-From the 2011 Census, the civil parish of Strensall with Towthorpe and had a population of 6,047.
+In 2001 the parish had a population of 3,815.
 It covers an area of 2,908 acres.

 The village was historically part of the North Riding of Yorkshire until 1974.
 It was then a part of the district of Ryedale in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.
+On 1 April 2009 the parish was abolished and merged with Towthorpe to form "Strensall with Towthorpe".

 The nearby Strensall Common is a Special Area of Conservation, an example of lowland heathland habitat covering over 5 km2.
 The southern part is designated as a Site of Special Scientific Interest.
 Strensall also has an army firing range and training area both of which belong to the Ministry of Defence.